 Come visit the Ad Fontes Upper School and you will see the rarest of things: teenagers thinking and enjoying it.
+Considered to be one of the top private schools in Virginia, Ad Fontes has a special way of making education exciting and rewarding.
 As students move into the rhetorical phase of their education, the classroom shifts from simply accumulating knowledge to mastering the arts of careful argument, diligent reasoning, and skillful persuasion.

-In reading this, we do not want to discourage prospective students.
+In reading this, we do not want prospective students to be intimidated or discouraged.
 Our student body has wide range of gifts and abilities.
 Through the educational process, students mature intellectually and accomplish academic goals previously beyond their (or parent’s) expectation.
 You will find Ad Fontes to be serious in its studies, yet a relaxed, supportive and enjoyable place to learn and grow.

 Core Classical Curriculum – A Well Educated Person